 Default risk is the primary determinant that explains municipal bond spreads (Schwert, 2017; Novy-Marx and Rauh, 2012).
 Higher marijuana use induced by MML can alter a local government's probability of default by affecting its fiscal strength.
 On the one hand, state governments that have passed MML likely incur higher expenditures to enforce such laws and mitigate potential negative social and economic consequences of increased marijuana use.
-These states could also suffer from lower revenues in the long run due to the impaired health conditions and productivity of marijuana users (Volkow et al., 2014).
-These adverse impacts strain states' debt service capacity, increasing their probability of default.
-On the other hand, legalization of medical marijuana can cultivate a new industry, create more jobs, and attract new residents.
-Thus, MML may expand states' tax base and lower their default risks.
-The capital market consequences of MML in the municipal bond market hence remain an empirical question.
+These states could also suffer from lower revenues in the long run due to the worsened health conditions and reduced productivity of marijuana users (Volkow et al.,

-&lt;sup>1 Illicit use refers to the use of illegal drugs and the non-medical use of prescription psychoactive medications.
+1. Illicit use refers to the use of illegal drugs and the non-medical use of prescription psychoactive medications.